How it all started...

 The STAR CREST awards were formed to recognize relative work skydivers for in-air achievements and to honor the memory of Bob Buquor.
 Newell's original purpose for forming the STAR CREST awards was to record and preserve for parachuting history the accomplishments of Buquor, and the twenty or so skydivers who had participated in the first 8-way stars.
 As time passed, and more skydivers became capable of forming 8-way and larger formations, Newell saw no reason not to include them on the "special roster".
-Thus, the perpetual Star Crest awards program was born.
-Beginning with the first 8-man star in 1965, to date, more than 27,000 various Star Crest awards have been issued.
+Thus, the perpetual STAR CREST Awards program was born.

 Since its inception, the STAR CREST awards program has become one of relative work skydiving's oldest and most universal traditions.
-We are dedicated to the advancement of relative work skydiving.
+We are dedicated to the advancement of RW skydiving.
 There is a per award fee, but once accepted there are no membership dues and you are a member for life.
-You are then recognized as a ...
+You are then recognized as a...

 Throughout skydiving history the last five decades, the STAR CREST awards have been instrumental in the promotion and development of relative work skydiving worldwide.
 From the basic SCR to the more progressive skydives, STAR CREST award criteria has retained a certain format - qualifying skydives have to be fun, involve varying degrees of skill and teamwork, and be performed with an average number of jumpers out of readily available aircraft.